grahampugh/grahampugh.github.io/_posts/2024-07-22-sofa-new-feed.md

 ### New Feed URL

-The feed URL has changed to `https://sofafeed.macadmins.io/v1/macos_data_feed.json`.
+The macOS feed URL has changed to `https://sofafeed.macadmins.io/v1/macos_data_feed.json`.
 This allows the feed to use specific content encoding rules and ensure that everyone is using them.
-Please update any scripts that are using the old `sofa.macadmins.io` address of the json feed
+Please update any scripts that are using the old `sofa.macadmins.io` address of the json feed.

+Note that the URL of the iOS feed has also changed, this is now `https://sofafeed.macadmins.io/v1/ios_data_feed.json`.

 ### Compression